raspberrypilearning/memory-scratch2/en/step_2.md

 First create a character that can display a random sequence of colours.

 --- task ---

-Open a new Scratch project.
-**Online**: open a new online Scratch project at rpf.io/scratchon.
-**Offline**: open a new project in the offline editor.
+Open a new Scratch project in the offline editor.

-If you need to download and install the Scratch offline editor, you can find it at rpf.io/scratchoff.
+If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff(https://rpf.io/scratchoff).

 --- /task ---

 --- task ---